NodeCedu/node-lws/README.md

 * Node 4.x support (ABI 46).
 * Linux ~~& Mac OS X 10.7+~~ (Mac will be supported).

-**NOTE:** This project started **Jan 13, 2016** and is at version **0.0.16**.
+**NOTE:** This project started **Jan 13, 2016**.
 Things are nearing a somewhat not-completely-broken status but will need some more time to stabilize.
 Please use the issue tracker to report bugs, feature requests and other opinions.

 ## Overview
 ```javascript